Skip to main content

 Don’t wait until spring.
 Here are seven reasons to visit Northwest Trek in the most magical season of the year – winter.

-Feeling that cabin fever yet?
-Step onto our paved trails and experience nature at its most hushed.
-Tall, solemn trees; quiet meadows; a lake so still it reflects the mist.
-Come spend the day in the kind of peace that refreshes you deep inside.
+Feeling cabin fever?
+Step onto our paved trails and experience nature at its most tranquil: tall, solemn trees, quiet meadows, and a lake so still it reflects the mist.
+Spend the day in the kind of peace that refreshes you deep inside.

-We aren’t the only ones that rug up in winter!
-Our bison, mountain goats, bighorn sheep and bears grow a thick, lush coat to protect them from the chill.
+We aren’t the only ones that bundle up in winter!
+Our bison, mountain goats, bighorn sheep, and bears grow a thick, lush coat to protect them from the chill.
 You can almost feel the softness.
-See them in the Free-Roaming Area.

-Fresh air is bracing – but cozy warmth is welcome too, and at Northwest Trek in winter you get plenty of both!
-Book a Wild Drive tour to drive yourself in caravan around the Free-Roaming Area, home to elk, bison, deer, moose and more.
-Look out for our adorable mountain goat kids, all fluffy with winter coats – and stay safe and comfy in your own vehicle.
+Fresh air is bracing – but cozy warmth is welcome, too, and at Northwest Trek in winter, you get plenty of both!
+Book a Wild Drive tour to drive yourself in a caravan around the Free-Roaming Area, home to elk, bison, deer, moose, and more.
+Look out for fluffy mountain goats with winter coats, or spot the bison calf with her orange fur slowly changing to brown.

-With many leaves gone from trees, bird-watching just became a whole lot easier.
+With many leaves gone from trees, birdwatching became much easier.

 5. Burn Off That Energy

-Kids climbing the walls?
-Get them climbing our rope bridge instead!
-At Kids’ Trek, our nature-based playground, kids can run, jump, bounce and build tree-branch forts to their hearts’ delight.
+At Kids’ Trek, our nature-based playground, kids can run, jump, bounce, and build tree-branch forts to their hearts’ delight.
 (While you have a well-earned hot drink nearby from the café.)

 6. Bear Dens

 Our bears have been busy!
-While our black bears Benton and Fern are in torpor, making good use of the den they built a few years ago, our grizzly cubs Huckleberry and Hawthorne have dug an enormous hole in their habitat.
-So far they’re not using it to den up, but it’s an impressive display of grizzly power – even though they’re still cubs!
+Our black bears Benton and Fern are in torpor, making good use of the den they built a few years ago.
+Our grizzly bears, Huckleberry and Hawthorne, have dug an enormous hole in their habitat.
+So far, they’re not using it to den up, but it’s an impressive display of grizzly power.

 7. Explore our Neighborhood

-Northwest Trek has some amazing places just nearby that make for plenty of winter fun.
+Northwest Trek has some fantastic places nearby that make for plenty of winter fun.
 Explore the majesty of Mt.
 Rainier, clad in snow and glaciers.
-Take a hike in the UW Pack forest or around Alder Lake, check out the vintage shops and cinema in Eatonville before grabbing a burger, drive up to Elbe to see historic trains, chainsaw sculptures and the Ex Nihilo metal sculpture park, or keep going to Ashford for more mountain scenery.
+Take a hike in the UW Pack Forest or around Alder Lake, check out the vintage shops and cinema in Eatonville before grabbing a burger, drive up to Elbe to see historic trains, chainsaw sculptures, and the Ex-Nihilo metal sculpture park, or keep going to Ashford for more mountain scenery.
 Find more trips at visitrainier.com.